 Since I usually only recommend that you set out on a serious bulking phase if your body fat is somewhere around 12% to begin with, and since your bulking phase should be implemented in a careful, gradual way, having your body fat levels get out of control during your bulk simply should not occur if you’re doing things properly.

 That said, if things do happen to go off course, or if you simply end up with an amount of body fat that you’re really not comfortable with, that’s probably a cue that it’s time to shift out of bulking and into a fat loss phase.
 (However, you still won’t be able to predict this from the get go.)

-The Bottom Line On Bulking Cycle Length
+The Bottom Line On Bulking Phase Length

-Your best bet is to simply take it week by week, monitor your progress and then simply shift into fat loss mode when/if it becomes necessary.
+Your best bet is to simply take it week by week, monitor your progress, and then simply shift into fat loss mode when/if it becomes necessary.